 No you don’t.
 However, if you feel great at the start of the race that’s normal and you should stay with the group through the halfway point.
 Then you can consult with the group leader on an appropriate strategy for the second half of the race.
 If you’re not having a great day then slow down, take some walking breaks and work your way to the finish line.
 If you’re trying to hit a PR, the best advice we can give you is to stick next to your pace leader for the whole race.

 Yes.
-Each pace group will have one leader and they will run the entire 26.2 or 13.1 miles.
+Each pace group will have one leader and they will run the entire race.
 You won’t be abandoned or handed off to a newcomer in the middle of the race.
 We’ll stick with you from start to finish.

 Stay on your feet, walk around for 15-30 minutes, and eat and drink to replenish your exhausted body.
-When stopped at the airport metal detector exclaim, “Oh that must be my Marathon medal.”
-After you’re home, sit down and email your race story to me at Jim@MarathonPacing.com.
-Begin planning for your next marathon.
+When stopped at the airport metal detector, exclaim, “Oh that must be my marathon medal.”
+After you’re back home, sit down and email your race story to me at Jim@MarathonPacing.com.
+Begin planning for your next marathon or half marathon.
 Wear your medal to bed.